 This is our new favorite springtime hike!
-When we first time visited in January, the entire place was brown and baldy as you can see in the photo below.
+When we first time visited in January, the entire place was brown, as you can see in the photo below.
 Oh, by the way, we parked on the street outside of the park and walked under the Victory Trailhead sign.
 Around 7:30 am, only a few cars were on the street.
 The neighborhood was still asleep.

-This place has many little use trails and most of them don’t show up on your phone GPS so you can get confused.
-I did a clockwise loop and the total distance was 5.25 miles.
+This place has many little use trails and most of them don’t show up on your phone GPS, so you can get confused.
+I did a clockwise loop and the total distance was 5.3 miles.
 I will guide you through it.
 Quickly after the trailhead, the trail splits.
 Stay on the current path and go straight.
-About 0.23 miles in, the trail splits again.
+About 0.2 miles in, the trail splits again.
 Make a sharp left turn.
 You should be able to spot a sign for “Joe Bahar Trail”.
 You will pass by a white mansion on your left and the view of West Hills.

 Good to Know: